ShruthiBoban/DATA-690-WANG/Course-Notes.md

-We learnt how to launch interactive shell and work in Terminal in [notebooks.ai]
+We learnt how to launch interactive shell and work in Terminal in [https://notebooks.ai/]